 This covers the west end of the Nebraska National Forest near Chadron and Crawford.
 Here you will find the Soldier Creek Wilderness and the Pine Ridge National Recreation Area as well as several developed recreation sites for camping, picnicking, or trailheads for access to miles of trails into the wide open spaces of the Nebraska National Forest

 Make this your destination for a relaxing outdoor experience.
 Here you will find the Bessey Nursery, Scott Lookout Tower, the Middle Loup River, the Dismal River OHV trail, campgrounds for horses and OHV users, the beautiful Bessey Recreation Area, and acres of wide open spaces.

-Located south of Nenzel in Cherry County, Nebraska the 116,000 acre National Forest now has approximately 2,300 acres of hand planted timber, the remainder being a fantastic representation of the unique Nebraska Sandhills prairie ecosystem.
+Located south of Nenzel in Cherry County, the 116,000-acre area is a fantastic representation of the unique Nebraska Sandhills prairie ecosystem.

 History: In 1902, President Theodore Roosevelt issued a proclamation establishing the Niobrara Forest Reserve, later the Niobrara Ranger District of the Nebraska National Forest.
 In 1971, President Richard Nixon designated the Niobrara Division the Samuel R. McKelvie National Forest.